We welcome contributions on, but not limited to, the following topics and related sub-topics:

 Challenges concerning the causal attribution of changes in research to policy measures emerge from the complex dynamics of the implementation of policies and by the multi-causal nature of social processes.

 To advance our ability to measure changes in research and to attribute these changes to the governance of science do so, we need an open discussion of the challenges and ways to overcome them.
 We therefore invite colleagues to submit papers describing how they address these challenges, papers proposing methodological solutions, and papers that report failures to causally ascribe changes in research to changes in governance.
 We can learn from all of these.

-Sybille Hinze1, Jason Rollins2, Andrea Scharnhorst3, Jesper Schneider4, Theresa Velden5, Ludo Waltman6
+Sybille Hinze1, Jonathan Adams2, Andrea Scharnhorst3, Jesper Schneider4, Theresa Velden5, Ludo Waltman6

 1DZHW, Berlin, Germany, 2Clarivate Analytics, USA, 3Royal Netherlands Academy of Arts and Sciences, The Netherlands, 4Danish Centre for Studies in Research & Research Policy, Aarhus University, 5Technical University Berlin, Germany, 6Centre for Science and Technology Studies (CWTS), Leiden University, the Netherlands